State Information

 Yes.
 New program proposals are reviewed by content area experts.
 Since elementary programs have a literacy component, literacy faculty are included on an elementary evaluation team.

-Foundations of Reading pass rates are included in outcome data submitted for CAEP standard 1 as part of EPP self study and accreditation site visit.
+FOR pass rates are included in outcome data submitted for CAEP standard 1 as part of EPP self-study and accreditation site visit.
+Standards Workbook

 Do you have a “contact us” website that we can share publicly on TRL Compass?